Richard Francis Burton: Early explorations

-After recovering from his wounds in London, Burton traveled to Constantinople during the Crimean War, seeking a commission.
-He received one from General W.F.
-Beatson, as the Chief of staff for "Beatson's Horse", popularly called the Bashi-bazouks, and based in Gallipoli.
-Burton returned after an incident which disgraced Beatson, and implicated Burton as the instigator of a "mutiny", damaging his reputation.
+After recovering from his wounds in London, Burton travelled to Constantinople during the Crimean War, seeking an officer's commission.
+He received one from Major-General William Ferguson Beatson as the chief of staff for Beatson's Horse, an irregular Ottoman cavalry unit stationed in Gallipoli.
+Burton returned to England after an incident which implicated him as the instigator of a mutiny among the unit, damaging his reputation and disgracing Beatson.

-Exploring the African Great Lakes (1856–1860)
+Exploring the African Great Lakes

 In 1856, the Royal Geographical Society funded another expedition for Burton and Speke, "and exploration of the then utterly unknown Lake regions of Central Africa."
-They would travel from Zanzibar to Ujiji along a caravan route established in 1825 by an Arab slave and ivory merchant.
+They would travel from Zanzibar to Ujiji along a caravan route established in 1825 by an Arab ivory and slave merchant.
 The Great Journey commenced on 5 June 1857 with their departure from Zanzibar, where they had stayed at the residence of Atkins Hamerton, the British consul, their caravan consisting of Baluchi mercenaries led by Ramji, 36 porters, eventually a total of 132 persons, all led by the caravan leader Said bin Salim.
-From the beginning, Burton and Speke were hindered by disease, malaria, fevers, and other maladies, at times both having to be carried in a hammock.
+From the beginning, Burton and Speke were hindered by disease, malaria, fevers and other maladies, at times both having to be carried in a hammock.
 Pack animals died, and natives deserted, taking supplies with them.
-Yet, on 7 November 1857, they made it to Kazeh, and departed for Ujiji on 14 Dec Speke wanted to head north, sure they would find the source of the Nile at what he later named Victoria Nyanza, but Burton persisted in heading west.
+Yet, on 7 November 1857, they made it to Kazeh, and departed for Ujiji on 14 December.
+Speke wanted to head north, sure they would find the source of the Nile at what he later named Victoria Nyanza, but Burton persisted in heading west.

 The expedition arrived at Lake Tanganyika on 13 February 1858.
 Burton was awestruck by the sight of the magnificent lake, but Speke, who had been temporarily blinded, was unable to see the body of water.
-By this point much of their surveying equipment was lost, ruined, or stolen, and they were unable to complete surveys of the area as well as they wished.
+By this point much of their surveying equipment was lost, ruined or stolen, and they were unable to complete surveys of the area as well as they wished.
 Burton was again taken ill on the return journey; Speke continued exploring without him, making a journey to the north and eventually locating the great Lake Victoria, or Victoria Nyanza, on 3 August.
 Lacking supplies and proper instruments, Speke was unable to survey the area properly but was privately convinced that it was the long-sought source of the Nile.
 Burton's description of the journey is given in Lake Regions of Equatorial Africa (1860).
 Speke gave his own account in The Journal of the Discovery of the Source of the Nile (1863).